atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 You've heard of incels before.
 The "involuntary celibates" came to public consciousness through the 2014 Isla Vista shootings, and its mainstream discussion reached a fever pitch during the first Trump administration, as people directed attention to a new demographic of lonely, angry white boys as the source of the world's hatred[^1].
 Since then, the most accessible incel forums have been deplatformed.
 "Incel" has become a generic insult for anyone in the manosphere, including those who fuck.
 Incel terminology--- "sigma", "mewing", "chad" ---has become standard, if passe, slang among both Very Online teenagers and their six year old nephews.

 That doesn't mean the incels have disappeared.
-As the "gender wars" have become increasingly juvenile,